haaazelii/BENG183/Intro_to_HMMER.md

+## Introduction
+With the explosive growth of biological sequence databases, homology search has become essential for inferring protein function and evolutionary relationships.
+Although BLAST has long been the dominant solution, its local alignment framework and manually tuned gap penalties limit both sensitivity and compatibility with more advanced probabilistic scoring models such as profile HMMs [^1].

+Profile Hidden Markov Models (profile HMMs) provide a statistical and position-specific framework for modeling amino acid conservation, substitutions, and insertions/deletions, capturing evolutionary patterns present in multiple sequence alignments [2].
+By computing log-likelihood ratios relative to a background model, profile HMMs allow more sensitive detection of remote homology compared to BLAST’s heuristic local scoring approach.

 ## Profile Hidden Markov Model (profile HMM)

 Before diving into the HMMER suite, it's necessary to understand the underlying data structure it uses: the **profile Hidden Markov Model** (profile HMM).
 It is a generative model built from the Multiple Sequence Alignment (MSA) of the family.
 To measure how well a query sequence fits the family, we can use the probability of the profile HMM generating the sequence.